Dust Budget Crisis in Little Red Dots: Results

 In the right panel of Figure~\ref{fig:SED with Different Av}, we compare four representative models with different values of $(\gamma, n_0)$.
 For each case, its re-emission IR spectrum is given with the upper limit of $A_V$.
 We present the same model as in the left panel where $(\gamma,n_0)=(0.5,10^3~\cc)$, but with the upper limit of $A_V = 0.55~{\rm mag}$.
 This parameter combination leads to a high average dust temperature of $T_{\rm dust}\gtrsim 200~\K$, resulting in strong emission in the NIR.
-The second model with $(\gamma, n_0) = (0.5, 10~\cc)$ has a more extended and diffuse dust distribution.
-This leads to significant FIR re-emission from the outer region, tightly constrained by ALMA non-detection.
+The second model for $(\gamma, n_0) = (0.5, 10~\cc)$ with a lower $n_0$ value has a significantly extended and diffuse dust distribution for maintaining a given column density (and $A_V$).
+This leads to significant FIR re-emission from the outer region where the mass-weighted IR emissivity is higher, tightly constrained by ALMA non-detection.
 Thus, a stricter upper limit of $A_V\simeq 0.11 ~{\rm mag}$ is given in this case.
-The third model with $(\gamma, n_0) = (0, 10~\cc)$ shifts most energy into the MIR band.
+The third model for $(\gamma, n_0) = (0, 10~\cc)$ with a flatter profile shifts most energy into the MIR band.
 Since the Herschel constraints in this band are relatively shallow, the corresponding $A_V$ upper limit is more relaxed to $1.08 ~{\rm mag}$.
 Yet, this value remains substantially lower than $\sim 3 ~{\rm mag}$ typically assumed in previous studies \citep{Setton_2025b}.
 The fourth model assumes a dense and concentrated density profile with $(\gamma, n_0) = (2.0, 10^4~\cc)$.
 This model is motivated by the physical connection to dense nuclear scales (see Section~\ref{subsec:connect_to_inner_nucleus}).
 While this SED shows rest-frame NIR bump, the flux density remains consistent with JWST MIRI data (F1000W and F2100W) due to moderate extinction of $A_V\simeq 0.41~{\rm mag}$.

-\subsection{Parameter surveys}
+\subsection{Parameter Surveys}